 If your hosted feature layer originates from a map document, you can use ArcMap to define a feature template.
 This process is described in the ArcMap help Editing section under Using feature templates.
 The feature templates persist when you publish the feature layer to ArcGIS Online and allow editing.
 Editors can work with the feature templates that you originally defined with ArcMap.

-You can also define feature templates in Map Viewer.
-This is especially useful if you published your feature layer from a CSV file or shapefile, as these have no associated template information.
+You can also define feature templates in Map Viewer Classic.
+This is especially useful if you published your feature layer from ArcGIS Online without any associated template information.